taravatp/Genetic-Optimization-Algorithms-from-Scratch/README.md

 </p>

 # Results of the Particle Swarm Optimization Algorithm:
-**In order to solve the aformentioned problem of the genetic algorithm, I implemented the particle swarm optimization algorith.
-The following results demonstrates that PSO works well on both unimodal and multi-modal functions.**
+**In order to solve the aformentioned problem of the genetic algorithm, I implemented the particle swarm optimization algorithm.
+The following results demonstrate that PSO works well on both unimodal and multi-modal functions.**

 <p float="left">
   <img src="https://github.com/taravatp/Genetic-Optimization-Algorithms-from-Scratch/blob/main/Results/sphere_PSO.png" width="48%" />